Now Reading

 The

-Protecting your kids is, of course, extremely important throughout the year.
-But when on vacation, choosing the right sunscreen is vital.
-Not only because they are more exposed, but also because, 9 out of 10 times, it’s a nightmare to apply sunscreen on an excited kid (data extracted from my own experience).
-Moreover, we must consider that kids spend a lot of their time at the beach in the water, rolling in the sand, or just running around and sweating.
+Protecting your kids from the sun is important all year round, of course–but when on vacation, it’s vital.
+The first challenge is that, 9 times out of 10, it’s a nightmare to apply sunscreen on an excited kid (data extracted from my own experience).
+The second challenge?
+Kids spend a lot of their time at the beach in the water, rolling around in the sand, or sweating out their sunscreen.

 All cosmetics at your fingertips.